 Selected client work

 - A large integrated steel and mining company, including successfully having a matter dismissed at Ontario’s Human Rights Tribunal

 - An integrated manufacturer and marketer of uncoated free paper and softwood lumber supplier, including representation at arbitrations and Ontario’s Human Rights Tribunal

 - A large casino, including a recent successful appellate decision that clarified the test for frustration of employment contracts

 - A leading global information and communications technology solutions provider, including having an unlawful reprisal application dismissed on a summary basis

 - A full service telecommunication, networking, construction and repair company, including successfully representing this company in arbitrations and before the Human Rights Tribunal and the courts

-- Employers in the financial services and gaming industries, including representation in wrongful dismissal litigation, human rights proceedings and judicial review applications
+- Employers in the pharmaceutical, retail, financial services and gaming industries, including representation in wrongful dismissal litigation, human rights proceedings and judicial review applications

 - An employer, who was succcessful in having a claim for benefits (on account of post-traumatic stress disorder) dismissed by Ontario’s Workplace Safety and Insurance Board

 Rankings and recognitions